We want to inspire young children to believe in themselves, see the beauty in others, and take action to support themselves and their communities.

 Submission Details

 Students may submit up to three original works or art, and up to one piece of artwork per student will be selected.
-Selections will be announced on June 8, 2025 by email.
+Selections will be announced in early June 2026 by email.
 Awards will be presented at our Fall Open House.

 Eligibility